music-addressability/ema/nanopub/csv2np/README.md

-# csv2np: CSV to Nanopublication
+# CSV to Nanopublication

-This Python 3 script converts a csv export of the observation database from [digitalduchemin.org](http://digitalduchemin.org) to a nanopublication datamodel. **It will only work with that export.**
+The Python 3 script `csv2np` converts a csv export of the observation database from [digitalduchemin.org](http://digitalduchemin.org) to a nanopublication datamodel. **It will only work with that export.**

 Each observation is converted to a jsonld file containing a Nanopublication graph.